-These changes are not expected to have a material impact on the Council's financial statements.
+It is not anticipated that any of these changes will have a material impact on the Council's financial performance or financial position.

 Note 3 - Critical Judgements in Applying Accounting Policies

 In applying the accounting policies set out in the Accounting Policies, the authority has had to make certain judgements about complex transactions or those involving uncertainty about future events.
 The critical judgements made in the Statement of Accounts are as follows.